 To get this logo companies provide signed written statements by the manufacturer with documents proving they meet the criteria, unfortunately, this logo accuracy depends on the companies honesty as no testing or monitoring is performed, which like the Peta logo means it relies on the brand’s ethics.

 Last but not least the good old “Cruelty-Free” promises on the product which can also be worded like No animal testing, Not tested on animals, We don’t test on animals and Against animal testing.
 There are no label standards and no organization verifies the use of this and virtually anyone can put it on their products.

 But they may still commission animal testing to a third party or ingredient supplier’s may conduct animal testing of their ingredients which means that putting Cruelty Free or anything along those lines doesn’t promise the consumer anything and you are not given any assurances that the product you are buying wasn’t at any point tested on an animal.

 I know that is all a lot of information to take in but to just be aware and trying to make the cruelty free option is a very good step in the right direction and these logos can help you with that.

-Before doing my own research I thought that all cruelty free logos were the same and that you couldn’t even say your product was cruelty free without a certification and an investigation of the brand to make sure they were telling the truth so this was a big eye opener for me but I do appreciate these logos are trying to make it easier for the consumer to find out what product/brand is cruelty free so you can put your money were you believe in to hopefully make other companies see that people want there products cruelty free and will no longer buy stuff that is tested on animal.
+Before doing my own research of finding cruelty free logo meaning, I thought that all cruelty free logos were the same and that you couldn’t even say your product was cruelty free without a certification and an investigation of the brand to make sure they were telling the truth so this was a big eye opener for me but I do appreciate these logos are trying to make it easier for the consumer to find out what product/brand is cruelty free so you can put your money were you believe in to hopefully make other companies see that people want there products cruelty free and will no longer buy stuff that is tested on animal.

 Also, I do understand that some smaller companies cannot afford to buy any of these logos but are still committed to keeping there products cruelty free so please make sure you do your own research on that brand before deciding if you will buy it or not.